runtimerevolution/sidekiq_launcher/README.md

     $ bundle install

-Set up Sidekiq Launcher's UI by mounting its routes in your application's ```config/routes.rb```file (grouping in RRTools is optional):
+You can set up Sidekiq Launcher's UI by mounting its routes in your application's ```config/routes.rb``` file.
+You can also group the routes in RRTools (optional) by adding this line:

 ```ruby
 mount SidekiqLauncher::Engine => '/sidekiq_launcher', defaults: { group: 'RRTools' }
 ```